Coffee Beans Vs Cocoa Beans

 Cocoa beans are initially covered in white viscus pulp, that quite frankly, is very visually unappealing, Not to mention, the cocoa beans at this stage literally taste like potatoes.
 Cocoa beans are dried out and naturally ferment has the pulp dissipates.
 This changes the bean’s color and taste to a chocolate brown.

-Related Are Coffee Beans Bad For Dogs?
+Related Why Are Coffee Beans Roasted?

 The Regions